Strange fire

 Your piece sounds impossibly good to the group too.
 I promise you.
 When you’re in your heart, when you’re writing from your soul, they wish they could write like you.
 I wish I could write like you.
 Yes, you!

-And even though I say this - even though you can see with your eyes that what you wrote is making us cry, making us think, making us cheer, making us fall over ourselves with praise - more often than not this is still the takeaway.
+And even though I say this - even though you can see with your eyes, hear with your ears that what you wrote is making us cry, making us think, making us cheer, making us fall over ourselves with praise - more often than not this is still the takeaway.
 “I don’t deserve to be here because I don’t write as well as everyone else.”

 ….